 To have a quick, delicious meal, mix it with some hot rice.
 Top it with a dollop of ghee or sesame oil.
 Serve it with some papad or chips.
 Tastes so good!

 First, roughly chop the tomatoes.
 I have taken 1/2 kg of tomatoes.

 In a pan, add 2 tsp oil.
 Once hot, add in the tomatoes and cook on medium flame along with a small ball of tamarind.
 Cook till they become mushy.

 Switch off. cool down to room temperature and grind it to a fine paste.
 In a pan, add 3 tbsp sesame oil.
 Once hot, add the tomato paste.
 Keep on medium flame and add salt, chilli powder, turmeric powder, Kashmiri chilli powder.
 Stir well.
 Close and cook on medium to high flame.

 Keep opening in between and give a stir so that the thokku doesn’t stick to the bottom of the pan.

 Cook until all the moisture is gone and oil oozes out on top.
 Add jaggery to the thokku and give a good mix.

-Once it cools down to room temperature, store in an air tight container and refrigerate.
+Once it cools down to room temperature, store it in an air-tight container and refrigerate.
 Use a clean spoon to serve.

 - 500 gms Tomato